 What to Expect

-The camp takes place at Lurie Children’s Main Hospital and is one week long.
-The program includes home monitoring and daily discussions with the CHIP camp team.
-It includes an educational discussion, a clinical evaluation with daily abdominal x-rays, nutritional support and personal counseling geared towards achieving social continence, as well as home monitoring and daily discussions with the CHIP Camp team.
+The outpatient camp takes place over one week and includes home monitoring and daily discussions with the CHIP camp team.
+It includes an educational discussion, a clinical evaluation with daily abdominal X-rays, nutritional support and personal counseling geared toward achieving social continence.

 Our staff is experienced in treating children with conditions such Hirschsprung disease, anorectal malformations and associated spinal anomalies.